MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-batch-scoring.md

 In this module, you learn to import a trained and registered LightGBMRegressor model from the Microsoft Fabric MLflow model registry, and perform batch predictions on a test dataset loaded from a lakehouse.

 ## Follow along in notebook
 The python commands/script used in each step of this tutorial can be found in the accompanying notebook: **05 - Perform batch scoring and save predictions to lakehouse**.
+Be sure to [attach a lakehouse to the notebook](tutorial-data-science-prepare-system.md#attach-a-lakehouse-to-the-notebooks) before executing it.

 ## Perform batch scoring and save predictions